Chilli Roasted Oca with Hedgerow Pesto – Two Recipes for the Price of One

 CT has been interested in The Lost Crops of the Incas for a very long time.
 One he’s been growing over the years is oca (Oxalis tuberosa).
 I was recently gifted a kilo of beautifully coloured oca tubers from The Guild of Oca Breeders.
 This was a rare treat as I hardly ever get to try any of CT’s precious tubers.
 You can prepare them in pretty much anyway you’d cook a potato, but I like them best roasted.
 Here I give you my recipe for a quick and simple dish of chilli roasted oca with hedgerow pesto.

 Oca has been grown in the Andes for thousands of years.
-It’s important there for enhancing food security with its high nutritional content.
+It’s important there for enhancing food security as it has a high nutritional content.
 It also helps control pests and diseases by improving crop rotations.
-It’s second only to the potato in the number of tubers grown.
+It’s second only to the potato for the number of tubers grown.
 Oca is a good source of Vitamins A, B and C as well as iron, zinc flavanoids and fibre.
-In New Zealand, tubers are also widely available but are known as yams.
+In New Zealand, tubers are also widely available but they’re known as yams.

 We’ve already got potatoes, so why do we need oca you may well ask?
 Variety is the spice of life and it’s always good to have some alternatives.
 They are a valued crop back in Peru and Bolivia, even though they have plenty of potatoes.
 But the key to oca is that, unlike potatoes, they don’t get blight.